Helpful Tips for Going Back to Work After a Baby

 Maybe your baby wasn’t feeling great, or they had a rough night, or you left them crying at daycare.

-But, for the love of all things, stop guilting yourself into believing you aren’t good enough, or you’re not as good of a mom as the mom who’s home with her baby.
+But, stop guilting yourself into believing you aren’t good enough, or you’re not as good of a mom as the mom who’s home with her baby.
 Let me tell you from a momma who is home all day, I STILL have mom guilt.

 Do what you have to do and be OK with it.